viktordremio/vds_refresh_by_path/README.md

-# vds refresh by path
+# VDS refresh by path
 - This python script allows to refresh a vds reflection by path
 - Provide
   - Path, copy pyth from ui on lciking on symbol Click Path